-Connect Microsoft Entra ID with Relution
+Link Microsoft Entra ID with Relution

 Introduction

-In addition, users and groups from Microsoft Entra ID can be synchronized with Relution.
+As a result, users and groups from Microsoft Entra ID can be synchronized with Relution.
 This allows user accounts to be managed centrally in Microsoft and automatically provisioned in Relution.

 The required settings are configured partly in Relution and partly in the Microsoft Entra admin center.